navy1978/retrorun/README.md

 Use this for RG351*/RG552 with rg351p-js2box available [here](https://github.com/christianhaitian/RG351P_virtual-gamepad).

 # This branch adds some features, the followign are part of them:
-1) external library libgo 2 now is part of retrorun
+1) External library libgo2 (https://github.com/OtherCrashOverride/libgo2) now is part of retrorun
 2) Tate mode (useful for naomi and atomiswave games)
 3) It enables right analog for ParallN64 (with C buttons management)
 4) Show FPS in the logs is -f flag is passed as parameter